ISIS reportedly took control of the Mosul dam in Iraq, and is approaching the oil fields of the Kurds:

 An estimated 10,000 to 40,000 of them sought refuge on the craggy peaks of Mount Sinjar — largely members of the minority Yazidi sect.
 They fear death if they descend into areas controlled by the extremist rebels, who consider them apostates.
 Kurdish forces have so far failed to break through the militants’ lines to reach them, despite launching a counteroffensive early this week.

-The Iraqi government conducted two airdrops of aid to the desperate refugees, but humanitarian workers said they did not come close to meeting the growing need.
+The Iraqi government conducted two airdrops of aid to the desperate refugees on Wednesday, but humanitarian workers said they did not come close to meeting the growing need.
 Some of the water bottles in the aid bundles cracked open.

 Remember when we had an administration that referred to people as “evildoers”?
 And how all of our social betters scoffed at how simplistic and insufficiently nuanced and childish that was?
 Anybody else have a better term for ISIS, and those pro-Russian separatists shooting down airliners, and Hamas leaders hiding in schools and hospitals, and that Taliban sleeper agent who killed our major general?
 How about those illegal immigrants who just killed a border patrol agent?